Kathy loves to learn. In the past, she has been a drug and alcohol counselor,

 Drug Abuse and Denial

-We wonder if... no. Our child is smarter than that, right?
-We've taught him better!
-She understands that partying isn't really the path to happiness!
+No. Our children are smarter than that, right?
+We've taught them better!
+They understand that partying isn't really the path to happiness.

 Many parents stop there.
 Even though they have that quiet, niggling voice in their heart whispering, "My child's losing control and I feel helpless.
 I should do something!"
 The very thought strikes terror in their heart.
 What can be done?
 How can a teenager be forced to do what they don't want to?